Transatlantic flight: Transatlantic routes

 Unlike over land, transatlantic flights use standardized aircraft routes called North Atlantic Tracks (NATs).
 These change daily in position (although altitudes are standardized) to compensate for weather—particularly the jet stream tailwinds and headwinds, which may be substantial at cruising altitudes and have a strong influence on trip duration and fuel economy.
 Eastbound flights generally operate during night-time hours, while westbound flights generally operate during daytime hours, for passenger convenience.
 The eastbound flow, as it is called, generally makes European landfall from about 0600UT to 0900UT.
 The westbound flow generally operates within a 1200–1500UT time slot.
 Restrictions on how far a given aircraft may be from an airport also play a part in determining its route; in the past, airliners with three or more engines were not restricted, but a twin-engine airliner was required to stay within a certain distance of airports that could accommodate it (since a single engine failure in a four-engine aircraft is less crippling than a single engine failure in a twin).
-Modern aircraft with two engines flying transatlantic (the most common models used for transatlantic service being the Airbus A330, Boeing 767, Boeing 777 and Boeing 787) have to be ETOPS certified.
+Modern aircraft with two engines flying transatlantic (the most common models used for transatlantic service being the Airbus A330, Airbus A350, Boeing 767, Boeing 777 and Boeing 787) have to be ETOPS certified.

 Gaps in air traffic control and radar coverage over large stretches of the Earth's oceans, as well as an absence of most types of radio navigation aids, impose a requirement for a high level of autonomy in navigation upon transatlantic flights.
 Aircraft must include reliable systems that can determine the aircraft's course and position with great accuracy over long distances.
 In addition to the traditional compass, inertials and satellite navigation systems such as GPS all have their place in transatlantic navigation.
 Land-based systems such as VOR and DME, because they operate "line of sight", are mostly useless for ocean crossings, except in initial and final legs within about 240 nmi of those facilities.
 In the late 1950s and early 1960s an important facility for low-flying aircraft was the Radio Range.
 Inertial navigation systems became prominent in the 1970s.

 Busiest transatlantic routes

-The twenty busiest commercial routes between North America and Europe (traffic traveling in both directions) in 2010 were:
+The twenty busiest commercial routes between North America and Europe (traffic traveling in both directions) during June until August 2022 were: